LOGESH2408/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm
 1.Import the standard Libraries.

 2.Set variables for assigning dataset values.

 3.Import linear regression from sklearn.

 4.Assign the points for representing in the graph.

 5.Predict the regression for marks by using the representation of the graph.

 6.Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:
+/*
+Program to implement the simple linear regression model for predicting the marks scored.
+Developed by: LOGESHWARAN S
+RegisterNumber:25007255
 ```
 /*import numpy as np
 import pandas as pd